Top 5 Things to do in Sydney

 Darling Harbour Festivals

 It’s very easy, with so many attractions in one spot, to stay too long.
 If you have limitless time and a robust budget then that’s not a problem.
-If you don’t, then you had better not forget the ferry back to Circular Quay.
-You still have another 100 things to do in Sydney
+If you don’t then don’t forget the ferry back to Circular Quay.
+You still have another 100 things to do in Sydney.

 Manly features once more in the top 5 things to do in Sydney, it feels more like a seaside town rather than part of the largest city in Australia.
 The ocean side is east of the Manly Ferry Terminal (Manly Wharf).
 Just cross the road and walk the length of the Manly Corso.